Tangible Assets: US Mint Pre-1933 Gold Coins

 These coins are made of 90% gold, which gives them intrinsic value based on the current price of gold.
 This means that even if the numismatic value of the coins fluctuates, they will always retain value based on their gold content.

 These coins are historical artifacts from a bygone era when the economy was on the gold standard.
-The rarity and historical significance of Pre-1933 gold coins can adds numismatic premium to their value.
-For This means that these coins can appreciate in value over time, not just due to the price of gold, but also due to their historical and collectible value.
+The rarity and historical significance of Pre-1933 gold coins can add a numismatic premium to their value.
+This means that these coins can appreciate in value over time, not just due to the price of gold but also due to their historical and collectible value.

-While millions of these coins were minted prior to the prohibition on private gold ownership, millions of them were melted down into large gold bars for deep storage at the Bullion Depository at Fort Knox and in the underground vault at the Federal Reserve in New York.
+While millions of these coins were minted before the prohibition on private gold ownership, millions were melted down into large gold bars for deep storage at the Bullion Depository at Fort Knox and in the underground vault at the Federal Reserve in New York.